-As Gabor Maté put it earlier this year, healing the self has become a subversive act.
+As Gabor Maté put it early in 2019, healing the self has become a subversive act.
 He is one of the most vocal in the campaign to open the eyes of the medical profession to the significance of stress as the major underlying factor in a wide range of conditions.

 …And we’ve known for a long time that the more stressed parents are, the more likely their children are to have asthma.
 Interestingly, the common treatment for asthma is to give people stress hormones, to open up the airways and reduce inflammation in the lungs.
 Stress hormones happen to be the most common prescription across all medicine.

-Whether you have an inflammation of your nervous system, or connective tissue, or skin, or lungs, or joints, or intestines, you are prescribed cortisol, which is the stress hormone.
+Whether you have an inflammation of your nervous system, or connective tissue, or skin, or lungs, or joints, or intestines, you are prescribed cortisol, which is [the] stress hormone.
 And yet we never ask ourselves in medicine, “Gee, we give you stress hormones for everything.
 Is it possible that stress may have something to do with this illness?”

 Healing As A Subversive Act – Gabor Maté, 2019

 We are the allergy-sufferers, the food sensitivity types, the chronic infection / chronic pain / chronic anxiety / chronic fatigue people.
 Some of us injure ourselves easily and heal slowly; some of us experience the abrupt onset of random pains in our joints or muscles for no apparent reason; some of us have migraines; some of us had “growing pains” in our early years, or regular bouts of tonsillitis, or stomach upsets, or just cold, after cold, after cold.
-Some of us had asthma very early, some of us developed it as adults.
+Some of us had asthma very early, some of us developed it in adulthood.